windingtree/sdk/docs/docs/index.md

   signer: Wallet; // Ethers.js Wallet instance
-  subjects?: string[]; // Subjects for subscription requestQueue?: RequestQueueOptions; // Request queue configuration }
+  subjects?: string[]; // Subjects for subscription requestQueue?: RequestQueueOptions; // Request queue configuration availabilityManager?: AvailabilityManagerApiOptions;
+}
 ```

+> To learn more about `availabilityManager` options please follow this [link](/docs/availability.md).

 Here is an example of a supplier node configuration: